m6w6/ext-psi/README.md

 The latter because PSI can be configured to include declarations for most of the [base definitions and system interfaces of POSIX.1-2008](http://pubs.opengroup.org/onlinepubs/9699919799/).

+> **WARNING:**
+> This is heavy WIP.
+Only a small part of configuration and implementation has been completed yet.

 ## Features

 * standard scalar types mapped to stdint types